rerun-io/rerun-docs/docs/getting-started/quickstart.md

 Note that the views are actually connected.
 As you hover over points in the `/ (Spatial)` view you will see information about the depth of the projection in the image view.
-Conversely as you hover over pixels in the `image` you will see the corresponding ray projected into the `/ (Spatial)` scene.
+Conversely as you hover over pixels in the `image` you will see the corresponding ray projected into the `/ (Spatial)` view.
 See the section on [Spaces and Transforms](../concepts/spaces-and-transforms.md) for more information on how this linking works.

 ### Rotate, zoom, and pan